 You're a journalist or more generally a person who wants to know what's going on in the Tor network?
 We're collecting unusual events in the Tor network together with any insights we have into what we think has happened.

-Increase in obfs3 users, from 5K to 75K.
-Other transports not affected.
+Increase in obfs3 users from the UAE, from 5K to 75K.
+Other transports and countries not affected.

 Huge increase in relay users (200k+)

 The Democratic Republic of the Congo orders a block of social media services.